-(b) the Safety Authority has rejected a revised safety case.
+(b) the Minister has rejected a revised safety case.

 (2) A notice under subregulation (1) must contain a statement of the reasons for the decision.

+[Regulation 47 amended in Gazette 30 Dec 2011 p.
+5546 and 5549-50.]

 48. Notice before withdrawal of acceptance

-(1) Before withdrawing the acceptance of a safety case for a facility, the Safety Authority must give the operator at least 30 days notice, in writing, of its intention to withdraw the acceptance.
+(1) Before withdrawing the acceptance of a safety case for a facility, the Minister must give the operator at least 30 days notice, in writing, of the Minister’s intention to withdraw the acceptance.

-(2) The Safety Authority may give a copy of the notice to such other persons as it thinks fit.
+(2) The Minister may give a copy of the notice to such other persons as the Minister thinks fit.

-(3) The Safety Authority must specify, in the notice, a date on or before which the operator (or other person to whom a copy of the notice has been given) may submit to the Safety Authority in writing, matters that the Safety Authority should take into account when deciding whether to withdraw the acceptance.
+(3) The Minister must specify, in the notice, a date on or before which the operator (or other person to whom a copy of the notice has been given) may submit to the Minister in writing, matters that the Minister should take into account when deciding whether to withdraw the acceptance.

-(4) The Safety Authority must take into account —
+(4) The Minister must take into account —

 (a) any action taken by the operator —